wangyinfeng/cmd_handbook/ovs.md

 ```

 ## set flow limit
-This command is only needed for advanced debugging
+This command is only needed for advanced debugging.
+Max 200000, min 1000
 ```
 ovs-appctl upcall/set-flow-limit 1000000
 ```